ckattner/date_holidays-reader/README.md

 ## Code of Conduct

 Everyone interacting in the Date::Holiday::Reader project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/date-holiday-reader/blob/master/CODE_OF_CONDUCT.md).

+## License

+This project is MIT and [Creative Commons Attribution-ShareAlike 3.0](http://creativecommons.org/licenses/by-sa/3.0/) Licensed.
+See the LICENSE file for more information.